v12technology/fluxtion/docs/learning/learning-into.md

 ### Filtering with tests
 Filters can apply predicates that reference multiple streams and not solely the current event.
 A test is any function that returns a boolean.
-Inputs to the test function are streams, only when the test is valid will the event being filtered propogate.
+Inputs to the test function are streams, only when the test is valid will the event being filtered propagate.
 In the example below only when the time is between min and max will MyDataType events be filtered.
 Tests are built with utility functions provided by [TestBuilder](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/extensions/streaming/builder/src/main/java/com/fluxtion/ext/streaming/builder/factory/TestBuilder.java)

 ```java